-Rachel Davidson Raycraft is an associate in the Litigation Department of Morrison Foerster’s Washington, D.C., office.
+Rachel Davidson Raycraft is an associate in the firm’s Investigations + White Collar Defense Group in the Washington, D.C. office.

 Rachel received her J.D. from the University of Virginia School of Law, where she was an editor for the Virginia Journal of International Law, president of the Public Interest Law Association, and a Human Rights Program coordinator.